 Like with the development of Seralite® – FLC, device and user requirements were established for ADxLR5® prior to commencing development.

 In addition, customisation of ADxLR5®’s CE marked and FDA registered technology is available as part of Abingdon Health’s lateral flow reader customisation service.
-Not only this Abingdon Health launched ADxLR5® Developer, an off the shelf lateral flow reader, and AppDx, a Smartphone lateral flow reader App.
+Not only this Abingdon Health has launched a Smartphone lateral flow reader App.

 At the design freeze stage, Seralite® – FLC was scaled-up by Abingdon Health’s Technical Transfer team.
 This verification and validation phase was undertaken in order to assess how Seralite® – FLC’s performance would cope following the rigours of routine manufacture.